Love Will Never Do (Without You): Chart performance

 On the week of November 17, 1990, "Love Will Never Do (Without You)" debuted on the US Billboard Hot 100 at number 89.
 On January 2, 1991, the song reached the chart's fourth position.
-It became Rhythm Nation 1814s seventh top five single, making it at the time the first album to generate this amount of top fives, and breaking a record established almost a decade earlier by Janet's brother Michael, who scored seven top tens from his album Thriller (1982).
+It became Rhythm Nation 1814s seventh top five single, making it at the time the first album to generate this number of top fives, and breaking a record established almost a decade earlier by Janet's brother Michael, who scored seven top tens from his album Thriller (1982).
 More than two weeks later, the song reached the Hot 100's first spot, overthrowing "Justify My Love" by Madonna.

-It was Rhythm Nation 1814s fourth number-one hit, making it the third female album in chart history to amass this amount of number ones, the others being Whitney Houston's Whitney (1987) and Paula Abdul's Forever Your Girl (1988).
+It was Rhythm Nation 1814s fourth number-one hit, making it the third female album in chart history to amass this number of number ones, the others being Whitney Houston's Whitney (1987) and Paula Abdul's Forever Your Girl (1988).
 Additionally, the song made the album the first to have singles that topped the Hot 100 during three different calendar years ―"Miss You Much" reached number one in 1989, and "Escapade" and "Black Cat" in 1990.
 It also marked the first time a seventh commercial single topped the Hot 100, and was Jackson's 13th single in a row to top one or more of Billboards key singles charts ― the Hot 100, Dance Club Play, Adult Contemporary, and Hot R&B Singles charts.
 "Love Will Never Do (Without Your)" came in at number 19 on the Hot 100's year-end chart, and was later certified gold by the Recording Industry Association of America (RIAA) for the shipment of 500,000 copies.

 The song also reached the top spot of the RPMs 100 Singles chart on the week of February 9, 1991.
 Elsewhere, it had a lukewarm commercial reception.
 It debuted and peaked at number 34 on the UK Singles Chart on October 27, 1990, spending a total of six weeks on the chart.
 "Love Will Never Do (Without You)" reached the 22nd position in Ireland.
 In the Netherlands, it barely cracked the top 30.
 The single reached the 94th spot of the Eurochart Hot 100.
 It fared slightly better in Australia, where it reached the 14th spot of the ARIA Singles Chart.